AmanPathak-DevOps/Terraform-for-AWS/Non-Modularized/Three-Tier-Application/README.md

 ## Project Overview

 This project takes the complexity out of deploying a Three-Tier Architecture on AWS.
 By automating the creation of your entire infrastructure, it allows you to focus on what matters most – your application's core logic.
 Whether you're a seasoned developer or new to the AWS ecosystem, this project empowers you to spin up a complete environment with minimal effort.
-# Three-Tier Architecture Deployment on AWS with Terraform

 ## Getting Started